-Luckily, WordPress plugins are here to help.
-In this post, we’ve collected the best WordPress plugins to improve the search functionality of your site.
-Any of these options will elevate your search beyond the default WordPress search, reducing friction and getting more eyes on the right content in less time.
+Luckily, WordPress plugins can help.
+In this post, we'll cover the best WordPress plugins to improve the default search functionality of your site.
+Any of them can help improve the user experience and get more eyes on the right content in less time.

 What to Look for in a WordPress Search Plugin

-Let’s first cover some things you should consider when picking a new search plugin for your website.
-Namely, keep the following features in mind:
+Below let’s cover some factors you should consider when picking a new search plugin for your website.

 Above all else, your search needs to return what visitors want.
 Depending on your site, visitors might be searching for content outside of what default WordPress indexes.
 Therefore, you should find a plugin that indexes as much of your text and image content as you need.
 This might include custom post types and legible media like text documents and PDFs, both of which are not included in the native WordPress results page.

-Speed is another crucial factor in an effective search.
-Anything longer than a few seconds and users will get antsy.
-This won’t be as big an issue on smaller blogs or stores with only a handful of items.
+Speed is another crucial factor in an effective site search plugin.
+Anything longer than a few seconds and users will get impatient.
+This may not be a major issue on smaller blogs or stores with only a handful of items.
 But, for larger websites, you’ll need a plugin that effectively indexes your content and fetches it as quickly as possible.

 Filter and Sort